 Detailed information for submitting presentations can be found below.
 We suggest you refer to this information as you follow the steps to submit your vetted proposal.

-If you are interested in submitting a proposal for a 90-minute TnT workshop, click here.
+If you are interested in submitting a proposal for a 45- or 90-minute TnT workshop, click here.
 Only experienced presenters will be considered.

 Please follow the steps below to ensure your vetted submission is received in its complete and correct form.
 Important: Emailed, mailed, or faxed proposals will NOT be accepted.